SHORT STORY 11

 U N H O L Y- W A T E R

-This was written as my logbook while at sea off the coast of Belgium during the end of January 2017.
+This was written as my logbook while at sea off the coast of Belgium at the end of January 2017.

 LOGBOOK, ENTRY 1

-As the RV Onbekend pulled out of the harbor and headed into that all encompassing gray, I glanced back at the equally dismal city of Ostend, and knew that these early mornings were going to be far worse than the rough seas.
-With crossed arms and a surly scowl, I turned head-on with the wind and walked below the bridge toward the bow of the big ship.
+As the RV Onbekend pulled out of the harbor and headed into that all-encompassing gray, I glanced back at the equally dismal city of Ostend, and knew that these early mornings were going to be far worse than the rough seas.
+With crossed arms and a surly scowl, I turned head-on with the wind and walked below the bridge toward the bow of that big ship.
 I wasn't sure if I was meant to see England on the horizon, but all I found was a blur of storm clouds and endless swells.
-Scanning back over the dead straight coastline, I reminded myself that for this entire voyage we'd never be any great distance from land.
+Scanning back over the dead straight coastline, I reminded myself that during this entire voyage we'd never be any great distance from land.
 However, like an astronaut in his tiny oasis-bubble of homeostasis, I had contradictory sensations of claustrophobia and agoraphobia.
-Regardless of my pathetic swimming abilities, it was obvious that I wouldn't last ten seconds down there in that churning sea within all my layers of winter and wet-weather gear.
-But fuck it, the research vessel was a tough looking cunt.
+Regardless of my pathetic swimming abilities, it was obvious that I wouldn't last ten seconds down there in that churning sea while wrapped up in all my layers of winter and wet-weather gear.
+But the research vessel was a tough looking cunt.
 Its wide hull and chunky silhouette plowed through the incoming waves like a champion – until we struck our first giant swell and the foam crashed over my head like bitch-slap from hell!
 Fuck yes!
-I loved the smell of salt air and rise and fall of the ship.
-Reminded me of commuting to and from my home island as a teenager.
-As the water tricked down my collar and soaked into my chest, I remembered when two good friends and I had spent the day in the outskirts of the city where we had been rained upon nonstop.
-Being loud-mouth lads with egos eager to prove who had the bigger the balls, we had laughed at our sodden predicament.
-There's a point when you simply can't get any wetter, so fuck it.
-But that evening, when we caught the ferry home, I was still high from hysterics and roared with laughter at the the high seas.
+I loved the smell of salt air and the rise and fall of the ship.
+As the water trickled down my collar and soaked into my chest, I remembered the commute to and from my home island as a teenager, and specifically when two good friends and I had spent the day in the outskirts of the city where we had been rained upon nonstop.
+Being loud-mouth lads with egos eager to prove who had the bigger balls, we had all merely laughed at our sodden predicament.
+That evening, when we caught the ferry home, I was still high from hysterics and roared with laughter at the high seas.
 My two pals however, were less than amused as they gripped their armrests and looked pissed off at my smug tempting of fate.
-So I was surrounded by death, so fucking what!
-I knew I should have a healthy hatred of open waters, and don't get me wrong, I always will have a fucking fear being down there in it, but I also had an idiot's faith in the structural integrity of both my childhood ferry and this research vessel steering out west.
-Was it worse to enjoy the ride like a fucking asshole, or cling to the constant paranoia of a sinking ship?
+I was surrounded by death, but so fucking what!
+I knew that I should have had a healthy fear for open waters, but I mostly had an idiot's faith in the structural integrity of both my childhood ferry and this research vessel.
+Was it worse to enjoy the ride like a fucking asshole, or cling to the constant paranoia of an untrustworthy ship?
 Fuck it, I'll be fine.
-What could possibly go wrong?
-Yeah, yeah right.
-Just keep telling yourself that, if the shit hits the fan and you go down with the ship, screaming all the way.
+What could possibly go wrong.

 LOGBOOK, ENTRY 2